dn1ghtm/24-7-Discord-Rich-Presence/DOCS.md

 - **discord_token**: Your Discord user token.
 - **application_id**: The Discord application ID to use for Rich Presence.
 - **type**: Activity type (PLAYING, WATCHING, LISTENING, STREAMING, COMPETING).

+## Web Interface

+The add-on provides a web interface that can be accessed directly from your Home Assistant dashboard.
+This interface displays:

+- Current Rich Presence status details
+- The large and small images from your Discord Rich Presence
+- Active buttons that link to your configured URLs
+- Uptime information

+The web interface automatically updates every 30 seconds to show the current status.
 - **name**: Name of the activity.
 - **details**: First line of Rich Presence.
 - **state**: Second line of Rich Presence.